Meet the Doula

 How it all Began…

-My journey into birthwork commenced when I found out that I was pregnant with my son, Shelev.
-I can vividly remember feeling alone within my pregnancy and not well supported.
-Just 4 years prior, I had lost my mother due to the complications of breast cancer.
-My biggest thought after viewing my positive pregnancy test was, “how am I going to mother without a mother?”
-The longer I stared at my pregnancy test, the more questions began to flood my mental….”Who would support me in my most vulnerable state?”
-“What do I do if I have personal questions?”
+My journey into birthwork began when I found out that I was pregnant with my son, Shelev.
+I can vividly remember when I first found out that I was pregnant because I instantly felt alone.
+Little did I know that at the time my mindset would play a huge predetermining factor in the next 8 and a half months of my pregnancy.
+Just 3 years prior, I had lost my mother due to the complications of breast cancer.
+I can recall staring at my positive pregnancy test as if the results weren’t solidified.
+The longer I stared at it, the quicker my intrusive thoughts began to flood my mind…“How am I going to mother without a mother?”
+“Who would support me in my most vulnerable transition?”
+“What do I do if I have personal questions that I feel only a mother would know?”
 “Am I even ready to be a mother?”
-Losing my mother was by far the toughest pill that I have ever had to swallow.
-It’s one of those pills that you’d think you’ll never have to take but yet, it’s there, already prescribed and waiting to be picked up.
-Experiences like these, we don’t necessarily anticipate.
-Surely at the mere age of 20 I felt that my mother had more life to live, but there I was, pregnant motherless and alone or so I thought.
+Losing my mother has been by far the toughest pill that I have ever had to swallow.
+It’s one of those pills that you never want to imagine taking, yet, it’s there, already prescribed and waiting to be picked up.
+Experiences like these we don’t necessarily anticipate.
+Surely at the mere age of 20 I felt that my mother had more life to live but there I was…pregnant, motherless and alone, or so I thought.

 The logistics of creating doula programs for marginalized populations and implementing systems that have been evaluated and proven to be successful for BIPOC communities came later in my doula career.
-As Co-founder of Orange County’s first community-based doula pilot program, BIRRTH WOMXN OC (Birth Initiative for Reproductive Rights, Transforming and Healing Womxn of Color)
+As Co-founder of Orange County’s first community-based doula pilot program, BIRRTH WOMXN OC (Birth Initiative for Reproductive Rights, Transforming and Healing Womxn of Color), I learned how to better engage community and create systems that maintained their participation.

 I am so grateful for the birthworker community that I have grown to know and continue to learn from.
 To all my Doula (Sis)tars and Brothers out there, thank you for your service as we all know how pivotal and sacred this work is to the BIPOC Community.